drewwells/blog/content/post/statically-linking-c-to-go.md

 import "C"
 {{< /highlight >}}

 Once linked, you can include headers from the library.
-By default, LD_LIBRARY_PATH is searched for headers.
+By default, LD_LIBRARY_PATH is searched for libraries.
 Soon, we will see how to remove this requirement.
 The linker will attempt to locate sass_context in the dynamic/shared and static libraries.
 Linking is done by the external linker ld, you can reference documentation further for uses of ld.

 Wait doesn't the title say we will statically link C libraries?
 Okay, so let's keep going.
 You can instruct the external linker to ignore shared libraries and only use static libraries.
 However, this is not quite possible on OS X as many of the system libraries are purposely not compiled with static libraries.